wofsauge/IsaacDocs/docs/EntityPlayer.md

 **TargetCount**: The expected amount of this FamiliarVariant that this EntityPlayer should have.
 This argument can simply be how many of an item that the current EntityPlayer owns.
 However, if you want your familiar to synergize with Monster Manual and Box of Friends, then this argument should be  `EntityPlayer:GetCollectibleNum(collectibleType) + EntityPlayer:GetEffects():GetCollectibleEffectNum(collectibleType)`.

-**rng**: Can just be the EntityPlayer.GetCollectibleRNG for the collectible that spawns the familiar.
+**rng**: Can just be the RNG object from `EntityPlayer.GetCollectibleRNG` of the collectible that spawns the familiar.

 **SourceItemConfigItem**: The `ItemConfigItem` that this familiar was created by.
 This is nil by default, but it should always be specified so that Sacrificial Altar will work properly.
 (It informs the game which collectible should be removed if the familiar is tagged with the "cansacrifice" entity tag.)
 This can be obtained with: `Isaac.GetItemConfig():GetCollectible(collectibleType)`